-This section displays in “Figure 2-1: Overall Architecture Overview” below the overall architecture and block diagram of the Wholesale Reference Offer technical set-up.
+This section displays in “Figure 2-1: Overall Architecture Overview” below the overall architecture and block diagram of the Wyre Wholesale Reference Offer technical set-up.
 This figure is repeated in each “service specific” architecture document with as purpose to have a clear common reference and a strict application of naming conventions on building blocks and building blocks which are then further described in “specification” type documents which will allow the beneficiaries to implement the required building blocks on their end-user equipment, network and IT CRM systems.

 Naming Conventions:

-Each Network building block on the overall (General) level has a unique reference naming in the format: NE.G.xy, where xy is the number of the block. (xy <= 50 means Network Element(NE) and xy >= 60 means AO NE
+Each Network building block on the overall (General) level has a unique reference naming in the format: NE.G.xy, where xy is the number of the block. (xy <= 50 means Wyre Network Element(NE) and xy >= 60 means AO NE

 Each Network interface on the overall (General) level has a unique reference naming in the format: IF.G.xy, where xy is the number of the building block.